Saketha4/Genome-Scale-Metabolic-Model-of-Yarrowia-Lipolytica/README.md

 ## **Model Description** :

-This model is designed to represent key metabolic pathways in _Y. lipolytica_ with a specific focus on lipid metabolism.
+This model is designed to represent key metabolic pathways in  Yarrowia lipolytica DSM 3286 with a specific focus on lipid metabolism.
 It includes pathways relevant to lipid metabolism.

 **Objective function** : TAG Biosynthesis